vlucas/vancelucas-site/source/blog/2014-08-07-hiding-variables-from-php-var_dump.html.markdown

 drawbacks, [let me know](https://twitter.com/vlucas) and I will update this post.
 Hiding variables from `var_dump` and other similar functions is something I really wish was built-in PHP.

+*UPDATE: I have [been
+informed](https://twitter.com/cowburn/status/497821547886022657) that [a new `__debugInfo()` magic method](https://wiki.php.net/rfc/debug-info) has made its way into PHP 5.6 - this is exactly what I was looking for, so now you just have to upgrade when PHP 5.6 has a stable release :)*